 Each edition includes:

-- A letter from a minister — always interesting.
+- An editorial or a letter from a minister — always interesting.

 - Several reports from the churches.